yangela1/aws-website-pipeline/README.md

 2. Build stage using CodeBuild
 3. Test stage using CodeBuild (runs automated tests using selenium)
 4. Deploy stage using CodeDeploy

+More information on AWS CI/CD pipeline in Documentation file.